-- No state has ever acted to permanently remove Credit-Based Insurance Scoring from their existing underwriting variables.
-To do so would result in significant rate increases to a large number of policyholders. - This was demonstrated recently in New York, where the Department of Financial Services restricted the use of education and occupation in 2018.
-In the ensuing years, rates for customers of companies impacted by the ban have increased, while those same companies have kept their premiums steady or even decreased them in New Jersey. - When insurers lose the ability to consider variables which accurately predict insurance losses, they are forced to increase rates across the board for everyone.
+- No state ever has acted to permanently remove Credit-Based Insurance Scoring from their existing underwriting variables.
+To do so would result in significant rate increases to a large number of policyholders. - This was demonstrated recently in Washington State, where a ban on the use of credit was in place for 15-months before being struck down by the courts.
+In the chaos that followed, approximately 60% of drivers experienced significant rate hikes with some as high as 20%.
+Seniors and other low-risk drivers were among the most negatively impacted. - Closer to home, the New York Department of Financial Services restricted the use of education and occupation in 2018.
+In the ensuing years, rates for customers of companies impacted by the ban have increased at a significantly faster rate than for customers of those same companies in New Jersey. - When insurers lose the ability to consider variables which accurately predict insurance losses, they are forced to increase rates across the board for everyone.
 Consumers pay more with fewer choices.

-Legislation which undermines the ability to consider actuarily justifiable criteria to accurately and appropriately assess risk only serves to distort the whole market, drive up rates for every New Jersey driver and disrupt New Jersey's competitive and strong auto insurance market.
+Legislation that undermines the ability to consider actuarily justifiable criteria to accurately and appropriately assess risk only serves to distort the whole market, drive up rates for every New Jersey driver and disrupt New Jersey's competitive and strong auto insurance market.